bridgetkromhout/bridgetkromhout.github.io/content/blog/2016-08-28-livetweeting-tech-conferences.md

 If you’re giving a talk and have a great slide you love, be sure to leave it on screen long enough for people to laugh/cry and then grab their phones to take a picture of it!
 Bonus points if the slide has a large word or two but not a wall of text.
 As my coworker [Coté](https://twitter.com/cote) puts it, corporate slides are word docs in landscape form.
 I think those are difficult to read from the back of an auditorium.

-I usually want at least one picture-containing tweet per talk, which as of this writing cuts into your 140 character budget, much like links, Twitter handles, and hashtags.
-(In theory Twitter is changing a lot of those limitations Real Soon Now.)
-While I don’t particularly want \<lj-cut\> to be necessary on Twitter, I’d appreciate being able to add the current number of allowed photos (1 to 4) without them taking up text characters in the tweet.
+I usually want at least one picture-containing tweet per talk, which _no longer_ cuts into your _280_ character budget, while links, Twitter handles, and hashtags still do.
+While I don’t particularly want \<lj-cut\> to be necessary on Twitter, I appreciate now being able to add 1-4 photos without them taking up text characters in the tweet. _(2018 update: edited to reflect current reality.)_

 **When I don’t tweet**